polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 To make the Off-Chain data integration more secure and efficient, the Polkadot SDK supports Off-Chain operations through the following features:

-- `Long-running and possibly non-deterministic tasks` - Off-Chain workers are a subsystem of components that enable the execution of long-running and possibly non-deterministic tasks, such as:
+- [`Structure`](#off-chain-workers-structure) - Off-Chain workers are a subsystem of components that enable the execution of long-running and possibly non-deterministic tasks, such as:
     - Website service requests
     - Encryption, decryption, and signing of data
     - Random number generation